hack-gpon/hack-gpon.github.io/_ont/ont-zte-f601.md

 Where `X` can be `0/1` based on the image you want to boot.

-You can also clone currently running image into other slot using this command:
+You can also clone the currently running image into other slot using this command:

 ```sh
 syn_version